Introduction

 Category 1: Screening depth and decision quality

 Not all screening is equal.
 Some tools ask knockout questions.
 Others conduct structured interviews with rubric-based scoring.
 The depth you need depends on your roles and your risk tolerance.
+Average time-to-hire with AI automation sees a 33% reduction (2024), but this depends heavily on screening quality.

 Questions to ask: